cs1302uga/cs1302-hw0.5/README.md

    favorite IDE, creating a project in your IDE, importing the code, etc.).
 1. Now that we've got our environment set up, we want you to complete `TicTacToeGame.java` on Odin using Emacs.
 Please do this without copying and pasting your code from an IDE.
 The purpose of this part of the exercise is for you to get practice with
    Emacs.
-It will feel slow and error-prone at first.
+It may feel slow and error-prone at first.
 However, you will get much faster over time.
 Note: You should have already implemented these methods (if you haven't, please go back to the first part of this assignment).
 1. Once your code is completed, exit the Emacs text editor.
 You should still be in the `cs1302-hw0.5` diretory.
 1. Create a new folder called `bin` directly within the `cs1302-hw0.5` directory.
-1. Compile the three Java files located in the `src` directory - placing the byte code (`.class`) files in the `bin` directory.
-Remember to use the `-d` command-line option when compiling.
+1. Compile the three Java files located in the `src` directory - placing the byte code (`.class`) files in the `bin` directory (remember, order matters!).
+Also, don't forget to use the `-d` command-line option when compiling.
 1. If you have any syntax errors, note where the error occurs, go back into `TicTacToeGame.java` and fix the errors.
 1. Once your code compiles, run the `TicTacToeTester` class and make sure it passes all tests.
 If not, fix the bugs in the code before proceeding.
-1. Once the `TicTacToeTester` passes all of the provided tests, run the `TicTacToeRunner` and play a few games of Tic-Tac-Toe.
+1. Once the `TicTacToeTester` passes all of the provided tests, run the `TicTacToeRunner` and play a few games of Tic-Tac-Toe keeping an eye out for any bugs that may not have been caught by the tester.
+If you're confident that your code is working, proceed to the next checkpoint.

 <hr/>